1,312 Mi.(2,111 KM)

 - The dust in the dry season can be incredibly overwhelming.
 Be prepared for the caking on of dirt, and bring a Buff or handkerchief to cover your nose and mouth.

-- Conversely, in the shoulder seasons, mud after a rain can be a death sentence to a days ride.
+- Conversely, in the shoulder seasons, the mud after a rain can be a death sentence to a day’s ride.
 Be prepared to stop and be patient.

 - There are a few campgrounds here and there.
 Typically there will be at least one lodge near each national park that offers a budget camping option.

-- Our favorite recommended lodging option are “community” lodges/camps; these are small, budget community run campgrounds/lodging facilities that provide employment for members of the community as well as give back through education programs.
+- Our favorite recommended lodging option is “community” lodges/camps; these are small, budget, community-run campgrounds/lodging facilities that provide employment for members of the community as well as give back through education programs.
 There are several noted on the GPS map.

 - It is typically easy to find a bore-hole, a pump well installed by one of several aid organizations, in most locations.
 However, bear in mind that there are several stretches where this can be a challenge—mostly in the northern part of the loop between Elgon and Masindi and in the extreme southwest of the country.

-- Food can be tricky on the northern portion of the route as well.
-There are usually small shops that will sell some sort of very basic sundries, such as biscuits, and, if its early in the day, you should be able to find a Rolex (an oily and deliciously filling chapati wrapped omelet) in any trading center.
+- Food can be tricky on the northern portion of the route.
+There are usually small shops that will sell some sort of basic sundries, such as biscuits, and, if it’s early in the day, you should be able to find a Rolex (an oily and deliciously filling chapati wrapped omelet) in any trading center.

 - There is a lot of fruit in Uganda; be prepared to subsist on the best bananas you’ve ever tasted!

-- Most hotels offer complimentary breakfast of an omelette, fruit, bread and coffee or tea.
+- Most hotels offer complimentary breakfast of an omelet, fruit, bread, and coffee or tea.

 Stage 1 (Kampala-Jinja)

 This segment is just a 2 or 3 day ride, but there’s a lot to it.
 The route out of Kampala will surely induce a bit of culture shock.
-Riders are immediately immersed into a world very much unlike the west.
-A series of dirt roads traverses markets, shanty towns and highly populated neighborhoods before dumping out into the countryside.
-There several footpaths and a ride along abandoned train tracks feels as though there was a time-travel portal somewhere in the middle.
-The ride through Mabira forest and it’s surroundings is even further removed, with mud huts, tribal communities and subsistence agriculture pervading the scenery.
+On day one, riders make their way out of Kampala via a series of dirt roads that traverse through markets and some of the most densely populated neighborhoods in the city.
+As the route moves through Mabira forest and its surroundings, riders will pass small mud and thatch villages where, if they’re as fortunate as we were, music will emanate from the woods.
 A nice ride along the Nile River finishes this segment into a relatively touristed town of Jinja where you can catch your breath and soak it all in.

 Stage 2 (Jinja to Sipi Falls)

-The ride from Jinja works along the sugar plantations and lowlands before attacking the hills.
-This is a not to miss section of the route is highlighted by an incredible ride through roads that traverse the slopes of Mount Elgon.
-Big climbs and a hike a bike or two make it a bit of a challenge, but sights such as Sisiwe Falls and Sipi Falls make it worth the extra work.
+The ride from Jinja works along the sugarcane fields and lowlands before attacking the hills.
+This is a not-to-miss section of the route that’s highlighted by an incredible ride through roads that traverse the slopes of Mount Elgon.
+Big climbs and a hike-a-bike or two make it a bit of a challenge, but sights such as Sisiwe Falls and Sipi Falls make it worth the extra work.

 Stage 3 (Central Uganda and Murchison Falls)

-Central Uganda is perhaps the most poor and remote section of the country.
+This leg of the route is probably the most challenging.
+The terrain is less varied, the communities seem to be more economically disadvantaged, and resupply is more limited.
 Using a series of dirt roads, paths, and rail trail, the route runs north of Lake Kyoga and takes in a swath of agricultural land rich with friendly communities.
 After the ferry across Masindi Port, things change as incredible places such as the Budongo Forest, Murchison Falls, and Lake Albert come into play.
+Note that we recently heard there may be a new mine blocking part of the Budongo Trail.
+You may try and corroborate this with folks at New Court View in Masindi prior to riding it.

 There are several not-to-miss places in Western Uganda.
 This part of the country is much more touristed (which still isn’t a lot) with people coming to see the chimpanzees, national parks, wildlife, and the Mountains of The Moon.
 This route takes in the scenic Crater Lakes, Kibale National Park and its chimpanzees, the foothills of the Rwenzori, Queen Elizabeth National Park, and Bwindi Impenetrable Forest and its mountain gorillas.